How to Make a Healthy Smoothie: Best Smoothie Ingredients & 10 to Ditch

 By Breana Lai, M.P.H., R.D., December 16, 2016 - 9:57am

 Whether you enjoy smoothies for breakfast, a snack or even dessert, they’re a great way to increase your daily servings of fruits and vegetables.
-But depending on the ingredients they’re made with, smoothies can quickly turn into unhealthy calorie-bombs filled with sugar and saturated fat.
-And drinking too many high-calorie smoothies could counteract their health benefits and sabotage your efforts to stay—or get—slim.
+But depending on the ingredients they’re made with and how much you drink, smoothies can quickly turn into unhealthy calorie-bombs filled with too much sugar.
+Drinking too many high-calorie smoothies could counteract their health benefits and sabotage your efforts to stay—or get—slim.

-The healthiest way to enjoy a smoothie is to make your own.
-Blending your own choice of ingredients assures you know how much of and what foods you are getting.
+Making your own smoothie at home allows you to control the ingredients.
+You know how much of and what foods you are getting.
 Wondering how to make a smoothie?
-A good smoothie should contain a blend of ingredients with protein and fiber to help keep you full and provide antioxidants, vitamins and minerals.
+A good smoothie should contain a blend of ingredients with protein and fiber to help keep you full and provide the nutrition benefit of antioxidants, vitamins and minerals.

 Here is a list of the best healthy smoothie ingredients based on their protein, fiber and nutrient contents: